-If you feel you need to seek medical care, please call the ED in advance of arriving and wear a mask, if possible.
+If you feel you need to seek medical care, please call the ED in advance of arriving and keep wearing your mask.

 In these unprecedented times when COVID-19 continues to spread and to impact almost every individual and organization across the world directly or indirectly, your support and contributions will enable us to meet our goals and improve conditions.